beajorrin/DTC-Bioinformatic-Course/Readme.md

 #
 **What about creating multiple directories?**

 You can also use **mkdir** to make multiple directories and name them all in one command.
+Let's try that.

-Let's try that, creating multiple directories named *dir1* *dir2* and *dir3*:
+:keyboard:Create multiple directories named *dir1* *dir2* and *dir3*:

-:keyboard:
 ```bash
 mkdir dir1 dir2 dir3
 ```

-Confirm they have been created:
+:keyboard:Confirm they have been created:

-:keyboard:
 ```bash
 ls
 ```
-You should see your terminal return the names of the three new directories you made just now (*dir1*, *dir2*, *dir3*).
+>You should see your terminal return the names of the three new directories you made just now (*dir1*, *dir2*, *dir3*).

 :desktop_computer:
 ```r